Corns and Calluses

 Treating and Preventing

 You can eliminate your calluses or corns conservatively.
 More importantly, though, is determining what caused them to develop and remedying the source, so the skin doesn’t build up like that again.
-Dr. Evan Merrill and Dr. Amanda Kamery will examine your foot to see what could be causing the friction and pressure.
-Then they can help you carefully remove the thickened layers and take steps to prevent it from recurring.
+Dr. Evan Merrill will examine your foot to see what could be causing the friction and pressure.
+Then he can help you carefully remove the thickened layers and take steps to prevent it from recurring.

 The hardened skin will need to be trimmed so it isn’t pressing into your feet.
 Normally you can manage mild corns and calluses by exfoliating them with a pumice stone at home, but if they are causing you discomfort, you may need to have them pared down by a specialist.
 You should never try to clip or cut these spots yourself, especially if you’re diabetic.
 You could accidentally injure the healthy skin around them.
 The doctor may even give you topical antibiotic medications to help prevent infections after treating the affected areas.